Île de Berder Workshop Notes

 • Phase invariance

-• Change of variables $(u_0, u_j) \longmapsto (a, \theta, v_j)$ …slide change.
+• Change of variables (u0,uj)(a,θ,vj) …slide change.

-Gauge invariance squeezes out the dependence on $\theta$.
-Preservation of the $L^2$ norm.
+Gauge invariance squeezes out the dependence on θ.
+Preservation of the L2 norm.
 The equations close under the change of variables.
 Even though the change of variables is not symplectic, there is some magic.
-The system for the $v_j$ turns out to be Hamiltonian.
+The system for the vj turns out to be Hamiltonian.
 The normal form toolbox is applied and the genericity condition (in measure) is exploited….lots to understand here.

 Discussion following the talk among Bambusi, Hani, Faou and me: Why doesn’t this contradict the theorem of Hani?
 Answer.
 The plane wave stability time here is limited.
 Hani’s effect takes place much much later.
 The FGL result is analogous to Nekoroshev and Hani’s shows diffusion after the stability time.
-There was a suggestion that there might be a KAM theorem lurking here which would allow the FGL stability type result to persist to infinite time provided that the condition on $\rho$ is implemented more cleverly.
+There was a suggestion that there might be a KAM theorem lurking here which would allow the FGL stability type result to persist to infinite time provided that the condition on ρ is implemented more cleverly.
 Very interesting….

 Friday 2011-09-09